bhk/scam/reference.md

 [records](#records), and contain additional syntax information, such as the original position in the source code, and typing information.
 See `parse.scm` for complete details.

+### Comments

+Comments begin at a `;` character (outside of a quoted string) and continue to the end of the line.
+A comment is treated as whitespace.

+Additionally, if the first line of a SCAM source file begins with a `#` character, that line is ignored.
+This enables [hashbang](#hashbang) executables.

 ## Data Types